MileHacker Logo

 Monchique Mountains Serra de Monchique

 A short drive from Silves, the Serra de Monchique has a variety of hiking trails.
-Options range from leisurely forest walks through cork oak groves to more challenging climbs, with varying elevation gains and impressive panoramic views from peaks like Foia.
+Options range from leisurely forest walks through cork oak groves to more challenging climbs, with varying elevation gains and striking panoramic views from peaks like Foia.

 Water Sports and Activities